Alan Turner (Emmerdale): Storylines

 Alan moved to the Emmerdale village in 1982.
 Alan and Jill ended their marriage in 1985.
 Alan spent his early years in the village doing business deals and working on the local council.
 He worked as an estate manager for NY Estates, having a rival in Joe Sugden (Frazer Hines), who later got his job.
 Alan finds himself outwitted by NY Estates' gamekeeper Seth Armstrong (Stan Richards) on several occasions.

 Alan and Caroline Bates (Diana Davies) start dating when she becomes his secretary at NY Estates in 1984.
-The couple plan to marry in 1989 but Caroline leaves the village to care for her ailing mother, Alice Wood (Olivia Jardith).
+The couple plan to marry in 1989, but Caroline leaves the village to care for her ailing mother, Alice Wood (Olivia Jardith).
 Alan becomes landlord of the Woolpack following Amos Brearly's decision to retire in January 1991.
 Alan married Shirley Foster (Rachel Davies) on 10 February 1994.
-Four months later, on 7 June 1994 Shirley is shot by Reg Dawson (Niven Boyd) during a siege at Home Farm and dies.
-In 1998 Alan's granddaughter, Tricia Stokes (Sheree Murphy), arrives in the village and they form a close relationship.
+Four months later, on 7 June 1994, Shirley is shot by Reg Dawson (Niven Boyd) during a siege at Home Farm, and she dies.
+In 1998, Alan's granddaughter, Tricia Stokes (Sheree Murphy), arrives in the village, and they form a close relationship.
 Steph, Alan's daughter and Tricia's mother, arrives in the village in 2002.
-Steph and Alan have several disagreements but are united by their grief for Tricia after she is killed in a storm.
+Steph and Alan have several disagreements, but are united by their grief for Tricia after she is killed in a storm.

 Alan and Shelley Williams (Carolyn Pickles), Steph's best friend, start dating but Steph is not happy about having a rival for Alan's attention and voices her disapproval but the relationship continued and they began making plans to move to Spain.
 Steph lies that Shelley only wants Alan's money so Shelley left, leading Alan to begin drinking heavily.
 Alan and Steph argue on the B&B stairs before Alan falls down them and Steph looks after him but drugs him, leaving him at her mercy, as she plans to sell Alan's business and put him into sheltered accommodation.
-Alan realises what Steph is doing and manages to tell his neighbours, leading Steph to almost kill them both by driving to a quarry edge but she can't go through with it and what she has been doing is revealed.
-Shelley disappears and Steph is suspected of murdering her and Alan accepts Shelley is dead, only for her to attend the memorial service.
-Although horrified that Shelley had let Steph go to prison for suspected murder, he forgave her and they tried to rebuild their relationship but Shelley couldn't cope with Steph around and Alan couldn't disown his daughter so he begged Steph to go after Shelly and bring her home.
-On the ferry, Steph and Shelley argue leading Shelley to fall overboard and Steph left her to drown, returning to the village.
-Steph's relationship with Alan strengthens and he allows her to take over the B&B again.
+Alan realises what Steph is doing and manages to tell his neighbours, leading Steph to almost kill them both by driving to a quarry edge.
+However, she cannot go through with it, and her scheming is revealed.

+Shelley disappears, and Steph is suspected of murdering her; Alan accepts that Shelley is dead, only for her to attend the memorial service.
+Although horrified that Shelley had let Steph go to prison for suspected murder, he forgives her, and they try to rebuild their relationship but Shelley could not cope with Steph being around, and Shelley leaves the village.
+Steph consequently goes after Shelly to bring her home.
+On the ferry, Steph and Shelley argue, leading Shelley to fall overboard.
+Steph leaves her to drown, and returns to the village.
+Steph's relationship with Alan strengthens, and he allows her to take over the B&B again.